-As of April 2020, there are over 30 million podcast episodes in existence.
-With monthly podcast listening now at 37%, a podcast gives your business another way to connect with your target persona and share insights that establish you as a thought leader.
+As of 2023, there are over 71 million podcast episodes in existence.
+A podcast gives your business another way to connect with your target persona and share insights that establish you as a thought leader.
 Podcasting gives you another opportunity to reach busy professionals, often outside of work hours, when they feel less rushed and more open to longer-form content that is entertaining or informative, such as when they are out for a run, or walking their dog.

 8. Personalize Your Content

 In addition to including personalization tokens, like name or business name, in emails, you can improve your content’s performance by personalizing the message.
 Whether that’s improving the segmentation of your mailing list so that the each individual receives content about topics they are most interested in, or using smart content and smart rules in HubSpot to customize the user experience on your website based on industry or lifecycle stage, you’ll achieve a better conversion rate when content is personalized.

 9. Use Social Selling

 Salespeople who use social media in their selling process close 78% more business than their peers who are not active on social media, while salespeople active on social media report 45% more sales opportunities.
 There is a strategy for using content on social media and in the sales process.
 Sharing your latest blog post on social media is a great start, but to become a real pro, you’ll want to leverage your content using some of the sales enablement tips we teach our clients.